 In Yiddish, Tyachiv was known as Tetsh.

-Tyachiv is located about 17 miles SE of Khust (Huszt), on the Tisza River and the border with Romania.
+Tyachiv is located about seventeen miles southeast of Khust (Huszt), on the Tisza River and the border with Romania.

 Jews probably settled in Tyachiv in the first half of the 18th century.

 A single-family of six Jews was present after 1746.